eraofchaos/eraofchaos.github.io/artifacts/Tome of Air Magic.md

 ---
 title: "Artifacts - Spellbinder's Hat - Tome of Air Magic"
 permalink: /artifacts/Tome of Air Magic/
-excerpt: "Spellbinder's Hat - Tome of Air Magic.
+excerpt: "Era of Chaos  Spellbinder's Hat - Tome of Air Magic.
 This is a spell book recording advanced air magic.
 You will feel the air elemental when reading it.
 One of the components of Spellbinder's Hat"
 last_modified_at: 2021-03-18
 locale: en
 ref: "Tome of Air Magic.md"